Note

 Parameters:

-• set_name – If True, call device.set_name(variable_name) on all collected Devices
+• set_name – If True, call device.set_name(variable_name) on all Devices created within the context manager that have an empty name

-• connect – If True, call device.connect(mock) in parallel on all collected Devices
+• connect – If True, call device.connect(mock, timeout) in parallel on all Devices created within the context manager

-• mock – If True, connect Signals in simulation mode
+• mock – If True, connect Signals in mock mode

 • timeout – How long to wait for connect before logging an exception